 An extremely important part of publicly funded research is making results available to the public.
-I strongly believe in open-access to research and you can find all my papers provided on this website and all of the software and hardware for my projects on Github.
+I strongly believe in open-access to research and you can find all my papers provided on this website and all of the software and hardware for my grad school projects on Github.

 Low-Power Wide Area Networking